checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/regexp/RegexpOnFilename.md

 The check works like this:

   1. Select the files to check.
 Only files which match the regular expression given in `selection` are checked.
-The `selection` regexp is applied to the canonical file name, which included the entire path.
 Leave blank to include all files.
   2. The expression given in `regexp` is matched against each selected file name.
 What part of the file name it is applied to, and how the result is interpreted is governed by the check properties.